gratipay/gratipay.com/README.md

 To invoke `py.test` directly you should use the `honcho` utility that comes with the install.
-First `make tests/env`, activate the virtualenv and then:
+First `make tests/env`, the activate the virtualenv by running `$ source env/bin/activate`, and then:

     [gratipay] $ cd tests/
     [gratipay] $ honcho run -e defaults.env,local.env py.test